 The prize consists of a certificate and a cash award of $3,000.
 The prize is awarded at the opening of an IMA workshop and travel support is provided for the awardee to attend this meeting.
 The prize winner will be announced on the IMA website.
 Funding for the IMA Prize in Mathematics and its Applications is made possible by generous donations of friends of the IMA.

 The prize committee consists of five distinguished mathematical scientists who have a history of engagement with the IMA and is appointed by the IMA director in consultation with the IMA Board of Governors; the director designates the committee chair.

 Committee members will serve two years with terms staggered so that two or three new members are appointed each year.
 Committee members may not be nominated during their term and cannot submit nominations.
 This award will be given to only one individual each year.
 The committee may elect not to make an award in a particular year if the nominations are not out-standing.
 Award decisions will require a unanimous vote by the committee.
 Committee members must declare conflicts of interest before the start of the selection process.

+The prize is targeted for researchers early in their career.
 The prize may be awarded to any member of the scientific community who meets award criteria.
 The prize is typically awarded in the fall of each year.
 Nominations are sought in March with a deadline of the third Friday of July.
-Nominations must include a letter of nomination, a current CV of the nominee, and two additional letters of support, which may be uploaded online.
+Nominations must include a letter of nomination, a current CV of the nominee, and two additional letters of support.